ParaCoToUl/noarr-structures/docs_check/Readme.md

 Each Markdown file is converted to up to two C++ files.
 One file for block-level declarations and statements.
 One file for namespace-level declarations (used for templates).
+The files are compiled separately, neither is included in the other.

-The former file looks roughly like this:
+The block-level file (used for non-templates) looks roughly like this:

 ```cpp
 ...()